lazyeights/information-systems/en/02-information-systems/02-the-information-system.md

 ## The Information System

 Before we describe what an information system is we must first address the ambiguity of the word *information*.
-Because information has several semantic meanings, researchers of information systems have generally adopted two other words -- data and knowledge -- that help distinguish among these different meanings.[^info] Briefly, *data* refers to the syntax, *information* is its interpretation, and *knowledge* is how people use the information.[^derAalst].
+Because information has several semantic meanings, researchers of information systems have generally adopted two other words---data and knowledge---that help distinguish among these different meanings.[^info] Briefly, *data* refers to the syntax, *information* is its interpretation, and *knowledge* is how people use the information.[^derAalst].
 Stated another way, data is input that is processed and output into meaningful information to convey knowledge as understanding, experience, accumulated learning, and expertise.[^tra1991] For example, "January 29, 1966" may be a sequence of letters and numbers (data), processed as a person's birthday (information), and can inform us when to throw a big party because the person has turned fifty years old (knowledge).

 [^tra1991]: Eileen M. Trauth et al, Information Literacy: An Introduction to Information Systems (1st Ed.
 1991)